New photos show Phantom Galaxy, around 32 million light-years away

 “Now we have a broader (and even more beautiful!) understanding of the galaxy M74!”
 NASA tweeted Tuesday about the images.

-The specific spiral structure of the Phantom Galaxy “makes it a favourite target for astronomers studying the origin and structure of galactic spirals,” the ESA noted.
+The specific spiral structure of the Phantom Galaxy “makes it a favorite target for astronomers studying the origin and structure of galactic spirals,” the ESA noted.

 The new photos are part of several that have been made public since the initial images from the $10 billion James Webb telescope were released in July.